springmeyer/wtf-sqlite3/README.md

 # usage

-Designed to compare apple provides sqlite with homebrew installed sqlite.
+Designed to compare apple provided sqlite with homebrew installed sqlite.

-Modify the make files with custom -I and -L paths to get details for other installs
+Modify the flags in the Makefile with custom -I and -L paths to get details for other installs.

 Build this program like: